10. Programs & Supervision

-Upon completion of the U of S portion of their graduate program, students in a joint student program may request a transcript for any and all courses completed while in attendance at the U of S. Such transcript will state “University of Saskatchewan, in partial fulfillment of a joint student program with “partner institution name”.back to top
+Upon completion of the U of S portion of their graduate program, students in a joint student program may request a transcript for any and all courses completed while in attendance at the U of S. Such transcript will state “University of Saskatchewan, in partial fulfillment of a joint student program with “partner institution name”.

 10.5.
 Student Transfers

-All program transfer requests must be made by the student in writing to the CGSR and be accompanied by the written approval of both academic units.
+All program transfer requests must be made in writing to the CGSR.
+These requests must include both the written transfer request from the student, as well as the written approval of the academic unit receiving the transfer student.
 The Graduate Chair of the new program shall submit a new Program of Studies, and a new Advisory Committee must be established.
-Time in program starts from the first class credited towards the postgraduate diploma or degree sought.back to top
+Time in program starts from the first class credited towards the certificate, postgraduate diploma or degree sought.back to top

 10.5.2.
 Transfer from or into Postgraduate Diploma

 Postgraduate Diploma students who were fully qualified as Master's candidates at the time of admission may transfer into a Master's program at any time.

 Postgraduate Diploma students who were not fully qualified as Master’s candidates at the time of admission to the Postgraduate Diploma may, at the invitation of the academic unit, transfer to a Master’s program upon completion of 9 credit units of 800 level coursework with a cumulative academic average of 80% and no grade below 70%.

 Master's students may transfer into a Postgraduate Diploma at any time during the program.back to top

 10.5.3.
 Transfer Between Thesis, Project, and Course-Based Master's Programs